 When you prepare your federal tax return, the IRS allows you to deduct the donations you make to churches.
 If your church operates solely for religious and educational purposes, your donation will qualify for the tax deduction.
-As long as you itemize your deductions, you can generally claim 100 percent of your church donations as a deduction.
+In most years, as long as you itemize your deductions, you can generally claim 100 percent of your church donations as a deduction.

 Itemized deduction requirement

-The donations you make to your church throughout the year can be deducted from your taxes only if you itemize your expenses on Schedule A when you file your personal tax return.
-To use Schedule A, your total itemized deductions must exceed the standard deduction for your filing status.
-If the standard deduction provides a greater tax benefit, your church donations won't offer any additional tax savings.
-However, you can deduct those donations in any of the next five tax years that you choose to itemize deductions.
+In most years, the donations you make to your church throughout the year can be deducted from your taxes only if you itemize your expenses on Schedule A when you file your personal tax return.
+Most taxpayers use Schedule A, when their total itemized deductions exceed the standard deduction for their filing status.
+If you use the standard deduction, your church donations typically won't offer any additional tax savings.

 Limitations on annual church donations

-The total of your church donations plus all other charitable contributions you make during the year cannot exceed 50 percent of your adjusted gross income (AGI).
+The total of your church cash donations plus all other charitable contributions you make during the year typically cannot exceed 60 percent of your adjusted gross income (AGI).
 If it does, then you cannot deduct 100 percent of your donations in the current tax year.
 However, the amounts you can't deduct this year can be used as a deduction on one of your next five tax returns.